 In my previous post, “The Boom and Bust of Telehealth,” I predicted that an acquisition from one of these giant companies was on the precipice.
 I might be a genius, or psychic, or maybe reading dozens of Stream transcripts weekly is functionally equivalent to both, because Amazon announced a major acquisition yesterday on the same day that I was supposed to publish this post.
 I really need to toss out my Alexa so Amazon can stop listening to me.

 Now before we discuss the acquisition, let’s analyze how Amazon got to this point and what set them in the lead in telehealth.
 I have been following this trend for a while and have seen that Microsoft, Amazon, and Google are struggling to differentiate their products in the telehealth market.
-Three expert call transcripts here on Stream by AlphaSense provide further insight on this market, which you can access for free for 14 days here.

 Amazon Crushed it in the Healthcare Cloud